MaximumFluff/MaximumFluff/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Shoot me an email!

-I am a Software Developer current working at eMabler, an API platform for EV chargers!
+I am a Full Stack Developer currently working at Kesko!

 I have experience in the following languages & technologies: